10up/ElasticPress/README.md

 ## Custom Modules

-ElasticPress has a robust API for registering your own module.
+ElasticPress has a robust API for registering your own modules.
 Refer to the code within each module for detailed examples.
 To register a module, you will need to call the `ep_register_module()` function like so:

 ```php
 add_action( 'plugins_loaded', function() {